wahani/dat/README.md

 - You probably have to rewrite all your dplyr / data.table code once you put it inside a package.
-I.e. working around non standard evaluation or find another way to apiece R CMD check.
+I.e. working around non standard evaluation or find another way to satisfy R CMD check.
 And you don't like that.
+- You like currying as in rlist and purrr.
+- You find it annoying that you constantly have to switch between lapply, vapply and mapply (and other map functions).
 - We work together and you have to understand code I wrote.
-- You like currying as in rlist and purrr
-- You find it annoying that you constantly have to switch between lapply, vapply and mapply (and other map functions)

 ## map